thejasgs/CFXGB/README.md

 This is a supervised machine learning model created by Surya Dheeshjith and Thejas Gubbi Sadashiva.
 The model is based on paper [1].
 CFXGB is an extension of the model proposed in [2].
 Implementation of code for cascaded forest has been taken from https://github.com/kingfengji/gcForest.

-Model implementation done in python2.7
+Model implementation done in python 2.7

 For more details, contact Surya Dheeshjith : surya.dheeshjith@gmail.com (or) Thejas Gubbi Sadashiva : tgs001@fiu.edu